dd32/td-gh-ex/readme.txt

 = Version 4.0.2 =
 * Fix: Change update to refresh for Align Header Area in Customizer
 * Fix: Left & Right align header image when used with Link to Site
+* Fix: be sure no borders on No Border table option
+* Fix: Boxed layout option removed (for now)
+* Fix: Fixed styling for no border tables
+* Fix: Issue with Extended/Stretched width for infobar

+= Version 4.0.3 =
+* Fix: Failure to save some custom width options for Traditional layout
+* Fix: Issue with saving editor style file sometimes
+* Tweak: Moved all Full width option to same customizer menu, changed name from Expand to Stretch, reorder some options
+* Tweak: Made blockquote border-box.